Common Pet Poisons Hiding In Your Home

 • Naproxen (Aleve)

-Even a small number of grapes or raisins can cause kidney failure in dogs.
+Even a small number of grapes or raisins can cause kidney failure in dogs.2

 Onions

-While onions and onion powder add a dash of flavor to many human recipes, make sure none of these table scraps end up in your dog’s dish.
+While onions and onion powder add a dash of flavor to many human recipes, make sure none of these table scraps end up in your pet’s dish.
+Onions lead to a breakdown in red blood cells, ultimately causing anemia.2

-Tea and coffee, like chocolate, are toxic to pets because they contain caffeine.
+Tea and coffee, like chocolate, are toxic to pets because they contain caffeine.2

 Signs of Pet Poisoning